casper-astro/tutorials_devel/workshop_setup.md

 You can now follow the tutorial instructions to program this file to an FPGA board.
 Details of the available FPGA platforms is below.

 ### Available FPGA hardware
-There are one SNAP, one SKARAB, and 10 Red Pitayas in the tutorial room (excludes custom brought hardware).
+There is one SNAP, one SKARAB, and 10 Red Pitayas in the tutorial room (excludes custom brought hardware).
 You can access them from dbelab02 (or your laptops, if you have the casperfpga libraries installed) using the hostnames

 * snap1
-* skarab02030D-01 (40GbE port)
+* skarab02030B-01 (40GbE port)
 * e.g. Red Pitaya: rp-f0495e.local (check on top of your Red Pitaya ethernet connector for your hostname)